trivialfis/pyhwloc/docs/source/dev.rst

 code.
 In addition, the setter and getters don't have exact match.
 For instance, setting the ``DEFAULT`` policy with the membind setter might get you a ``FIRST_TOUCH`` policy in the getter.

+For interpolation modules, hwloc supports getting the CPU affinity of GPUs with functions like ``nvml_get_device_cpuset``.
+We rename the function in the high-level interface as ``get_affinity`` to avoid confusion.